ifd3f/astrid.tech-old/content/projects/astrid-tech/index.md

 startDate: "2020-03-01"
 end: null
 tags:
+  - /skills/react-js
-  - react-js
+  - /skills/javascript
-  - javascript
+  - /skills/typescript
-  - typescript
+  - /skills/gatsby-js
-  - gatsby-js
+  - /skills/html
-  - html
+  - /skills/css
-  - css
+  - /skills/bootstrap-css
-  - bootstrap-css
+  - website
 img: null
 url: https://astrid.tech
 source: https://github.com/Plenglin/astrid.tech
 ---

 This is my website.
-There are many others like it, but this is mine.
+There are many like it, but this one is mine.

 # Technology Stack